- Fantastic soft and fun ride

 Still work to do on the outsole

-Yet, according to the same runner, there’s still work to do on this part, as it remains a little below the average compared to other road running shoes.
+Thus, we think that there’s still work to do on this part, as it remains a little below the average compared to other road running shoes.

 New Balance Rebel v3 doesn’t cost you a fortune